marzwick/DemoSite/site/src/contributing.md

 To contribute course content:

+1. Before contributing, review our [issues](https://github.com/TinyEarth/DemoSite/issues) and [pull requests](https://github.com/Tiny-Earth/DemoSite/pulls) to see if someone else has already suggested your idea or a similar one.
+If they have, create a GitHub account, sign-in, and join the conversation!
-1. While viewing the page you wish to suggest a change to, click the pencil icon at the very top of the page.
+2. Otherwise, while viewing the page you wish to suggest a change to, click the pencil icon at the very top of the page.
-2. If you haven't yet, create a GitHub account and sign-in.
-3. While viewing the page file on GitHub, click the edit icon or press `e`.
-4. You should see the source code for the page, written in a language called Markdown.
+3. You should see the content for the page, written in a format called Markdown.
 See the Markdown Styleguide below for more.
+4. If you haven't yet, create a GitHub account and sign-in.
+5. If you would like to suggest an edit directly:
-5. Once you've made your edits, click "Commit changes...".
-Provide a commit message, following the same style as a Good Enhancement Suggestion described above.
+    1. While viewing the page's content on GitHub, follow GitHub's instructions for [editing files in another user's repository](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository).
+In your commit message, follow the same style as a Good Enhancement Suggestion described above.
-6. Your content suggestion will then be reviewed by team members, possibly discussed as an [issue](https://github.com/TinyEarth/scientific-teaching-course/issues/) with the community, and, if accepted, incorporated into the course
+    2. Once you've submitted your pull request, your content suggestion will then be reviewed by team members, possibly discussed as an [issue](https://github.com/TinyEarth/DemoSite/issues/) with the community, and, if accepted, incorporated into the course.
+    3. Please [review your GitHub notification settings](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#choosing-your-notification-settings) and periodically visit our [pull requests](https://github.com/Tiny-Earth/DemoSite/pulls) to track progress on your suggestion!
+6. If you would prefer to describe your suggestion generally and have others make the direct edit for you:
+    1. While viewing the page's content on GitHub, follow GitHub's instructions for [creating an issue from code](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-code).
+In your issue comment, follow the same style as a Good Enhancement Suggestion described above.
+    2. Once you've submitted your issue, your content suggestion will then be reviewed by team members, possibly discussed with the community, and, if accepted, incorporated into the course.
+    3. Please [review your GitHub notification settings](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#choosing-your-notification-settings) and periodically visit our [issues](https://github.com/TinyEarth/DemoSite/issues) to track progress on your suggestion!

 ## Markdown Styleguide